Rising book bans: Grounds for moral panic?

 Challenges to books in schools and public libraries are growing exponentially, and the final tally for 2021 is expected to be by far the highest in a decade, reports Deborah Caldwell-Stone, director of the American Library Association’s Office for Intellectual Freedom.

-Though the full year has not been tallied, there were 476 challenges between September and the end of 2021, compared with 370 total in 2019, the last year schools and libraries were fully open before the pandemic.
+Though the full year has not been tallied, there were roughly 476 challenges between September and the end of 2021, compared with 370 total in 2019, the last year schools and libraries were fully open before the pandemic.

 Why We Wrote This